Owner, Digital Maddox LLC

 Selected Systems Experience

-- 10+ years in software development using languages such as C, C++, Perl, PHP, Python, C#, .NET, and Assembly Language.
+- 20+ years in software development using languages such as C, C++, Java, Perl, PHP, Python, C#, .NET, and Assembly Language.
 Have used tools ranging from Visual Studio to Eclipse to GNU software.

-- 10+ years in setting up PXE boot environments for dynamic server installs.
-Includes modern systems such as Puppet and RHEL’s Kickstart processes.
+- 20+ years in setting up dynamic server installs.
+Includes modern systems such as Puppet, Chef and RHEL’s Kickstart processes.